 What Is Microsoft Planner?

-Microsoft Planner serves as a super to-do list app.
+Microsoft Planner serves as a super to-do list app, rather than a legitimate project planning software.
 It’s integrated with Office 365, and anyone who is subscribed to that product can use it for personal or professional planning.
 Specifically, MS Planner is part of the Office 365 Business Essentials plan.

 The Microsoft Planner interface makes use of task cards in a kanban board interface.
 It’s a light-weight app that can be used on both mobile devices and desktop computers.
 Looking at it from a project management angle, it can help project managers and their teams make plans and assign tasks.
 Plus, there’s a chat feature to foster collaboration, and charts that show progress.